 Board of Elections Needs Student Volunteers

 The Montgomery County Board of Elections is seeking school-age students, grades 6-12, to participate in its “Future Vote” Program.
-Volunteers will serve as Election Day student aides during the 2014 Gubernatorial General Election on Tuesday, November 4.
-There are also opportunities for students to assist the Board of Elections with a variety of activities before Election Day.
+Future Vote students will serve as Election Day student aides during the 2014 Gubernatorial General Election on Tuesday, Nov.
+4. There are also opportunities for students to assist the Board of Elections with a variety of activities before Election Day.

-The Future Vote Program is available to all students within public, private, independent, religious or home-school settings throughout Montgomery County.
+The Future Vote Program is available to all students within public, private, independent, religious or home-school settings throughout the county.
 U.S. citizenship is not a pre-requisite and students with bilingual and American Sign Language skills are encouraged to apply.

-In the 2012 Presidential Election, more than two thousand Montgomery County students participated in the Future Vote Program, including 473 students with bilingual skills and 15 students who were available at polling places to assist voters using American Sign Language.
+In the 2012 Presidential Election, more than 2,000 Montgomery County students participated in the Future Vote Program, including 473 students with bilingual skills and 15 students who were available at polling places to assist voters using American Sign Language.

 For more information, call 240.777.VOTE, visit www.777vote.org, the Maryland State Board of Elections’ website at http://elections.state.md.us, or follow the Montgomery County Board of Elections on Facebook or Twitter.